For Ready to Ship Engagement Rings Click Here

 What are the most commonly found Karats?

 Vintage jewelry used to be made of 21K gold, which is slightly higher in gold, but has since fallen out of fashion.
 In addition to being responsible for color, the other metal alloys create durability and a higher resistance to scratches or dents.
 18-Karat gold is a very popular blend since it’s very resistant to damage while still retaining natural gold’s deep, warm yellow hue.
 14K gold and 10t gold are more budget-friendly options, since less gold is used to create these mixtures.
-These lesser karatages are great choices for your everyday casual wear, especially if you live an active lifestyle, as they are both cost-effective and the most resistant to damages that may result from normal use.
+These lesser karats are great choices for your everyday casual wear, especially if you live an active lifestyle, as they are both cost-effective and the most resistant to damages that may result from normal use.

 For all the reasons listed above, the ideal karatage of gold for your specific piece of jewelry should be chosen based on budget, lifestyle and desired coloration.
 24-Karat gold isn’t simply the best fit for every accessory.